Why You Shouldn’t Let AI Write Your Book (But Should Still Use It)

 There’s already technology designed to identify whether a text was written by AI or a human.
 But even without such tools, any reader searching for quality content will be able to tell that something’s off.

-While AI has access to more information, perfect grammar, and can write faster than your fingers can type, it lacks one thing—originality.
+While AI has access to more information, perfect grammar, and can write faster than your fingers can move, it lacks one thing—originality.

 For me, originality shows itself in literature in two ways.
 First, through the writer’s unique experiences, worldview, and beliefs.
 All of these feed into the writer’s worldbuilding, characters, and dialog.
 Second, through the writer’s distinctive tone—their choice of words, pacing, and turn of phrase—that makes them sound like them.